pikachuSparkle/leetcodeSparks/LeetCode/Hash/1002 Find Common Characters.md

+LeetCode 1002, titled **Find Common Characters**, requires you to identify characters that appear in every string of a given list, including duplicates.
+Below is a concise overview of the problem, the approach to solve it, and an example implementation.

+processing Order 242-1002
 ## Problem Statement

 You are given an array of strings `words`.
 Your task is to identify all characters that appear in every string within this array, and return them in an array format.
 The order of characters in the output can be arbitrary.